-We are a global leader in defense electronics serving all four branches of the United States military as well as several agencies of the United States government.
+We are a global leader in defense electronics serving all four branches of the U.S. military as well as several agencies of the U.S. government.
 We also serve the defense departments of many foreign governments, including several NATO countries.
-Our defense electronics business is conducted through four divisions: Electronic Systems; Command, Control, Communication and Information Systems; Aircraft Integration Systems; and Raytheon Technical Services Company.
-We are also a provider of commercial electronics systems and business and special mission aircraft.
-Our defense electronics systems are deployed on many of the major platforms in service today and we believe we are positioned in a leading role in many of the follow-on platforms currently under development.
-Our defense electronics businesses specialize in technologically advanced electronic systems, including:
+Our defense business is aligned in four business segments: Electronic Systems; Command, Control, Communication and Information Systems; Raytheon Technical Services Company; and Aircraft Integration Systems.
+We also provide commercial products through two business segments: Raytheon Aircraft Company and Commercial Electronics.